CertCenter/mod_fauth/README.md

 # Installation

-There is a tutorial available which covers the download, installation, and configuration process: https://developers.certcenter.com/v1/docs/file-validation-mod-fauth
+There is a tutorial available which covers the download-, installation-, and configuration process: https://developers.certcenter.com/v1/docs/file-validation-mod-fauth

 # Supported CAs/Products